Human Rights

 Principles

-The Group strives to fulfill the human rights expectations of all its stakeholders.
+The Group strives to fulfil the human rights expectations of all its stakeholders.
 We recognise the provisions of the Bill of Rights in the Constitution of Zimbabwe and are guided by the United Nations Guiding Principles on Business and Human Rights (UNGP).

-- the elimination of compulsory labour;
+• the elimination of all forms of forced compulsory labour;

-- the abolition of child labour; and
+• the effective abolition of child labour;

-- the elimination of discrimination in respect of employment and occupation.
+• the elimination of discrimination in respect of employment and occupation; and